On sufficient conditions for spanning structures in dense graphs

 In the following, we present a series of consequences of our main results (\cref{thm:main-powham,thm:main-bandwidth}).
-We remark that each of these applications benefits from already established insights on clique factors and, in case of uniformly dense and inseparable graphs, the connectivity structure, which are used as a black boxes.
+We remark that each of these applications benefits from already established structural insights (e.g. clique factors, connectivity), which are used as black boxes.
 The proofs of these results can be found in \cref{sec:proof-applications}.